2012 Cerezo Osaka season

-The 2012 Cerezo Osaka season is Cerezo Osaka's 3rd consecutive season, 14th season overall in J.League Division 1 and 40th overall in the Japanese top flight.
+The 2012 Cerezo Osaka season was Cerezo Osaka's 3rd consecutive season, 14th season overall in J.League Division 1 and 40th overall in the Japanese top flight.
 It also includes the 2012 J.League Cup and the 2011 Emperor's Cup.
 2012 is Sérgio Soares's first season at Cerezo after Levir Culpi left at the end of last season.